Components that can be epilamized (examples):

 Problems arising as a result of the migration or creepage of lubricants:

-Two typical processes involving damage occur: Starved lubrication due to bearing lubricants spreading.
+Typical processes involving damage occur: Starved lubrication due to bearing lubricants spreading.
 In these cases the oily component of the lubricant creeps onto the adjacent surfaces of the bearing housing and in time a significant amount of lubricant is lost; a point can be reached where the bearing is running dry and can fail.
 The field of DIY tools has produced a widely-known situation where the liquid greases for lubricating the gears wet all the components within the housing, resulting in a reduction of the actual repository lubrication by more than 80%.
 The subassemblies fail after less than one tenth of the service life expected of them.
-These large quantities of lubricant, which creep long distances in an uncontrolled and unwanted manner, can cause damage in a second typical way: Starved lubrication in the porous bearings of a fan motor result in unpleasant noise, an increase in bearing temperature, and a failure of the motor after 2 years of use in the field.
+These large quantities of lubricant, which creep long distances in an uncontrolled and unwanted manner, can cause damage in another typical way: Starved lubrication in the porous bearings of a fan motor result in unpleasant noise, an increase in bearing temperature, and a failure of the motor after 2 years of use in the field.